Coronavirus has had an impact on the way we deliver services and a number of changes as a result of Covid 19 are also listed on this page.

 Please see our

-coronavirus business support page for information and grant application forms.
+coronavirus business support page for information about opening safely and assessing risks.
 Licensing

 To prevent any delays in your application we currently advise you to use the online option and not send us paper copies.

-Go to links to online premises licence applications Children and families
+Go to links to online premises licence applications Child performance

 Staff will be available Monday to Friday, 9am to 5pm, to respond to all emails or telephone enquiries.

-Havering Council's Leaving Care Team will continue to support our young adults.
+Havering Council's Leaving Care Team continue to support young adults.
 Where possible they will be working remotely, using Skype and telephone communication.

 In essential cases we will still provide home visits to vulnerable young adults who live alone however for the most part this support will be provided through their foster carers or staff at their semi-independent accommodation.